Disasters, Conflicts and Migration

 During the rainy season, more frequent aeration is required due to increased humidity inside warehouses.
 Insect infestation can increase during the rainy season.

-Open-air handling of food commodities is not advisable during the wet season for obvious reasons, thus is restricted to covered loading and unloading bays.
+Open-air handling of food commodities is not advisable during the wet season for obvious reasons; thus being restricted to covered loading and unloading bays.

 In some cases, when transporting food from coastal areas in Mozambique and South Africa that need to cross highlands, commodities may be affected by condensation.